Rationale for the Program

 accounts that present people with mental illness as violent, criminal, dangerous, comical, incompetent and fundamentally different

-from other people.
-These inaccurate images perpetuate unfavourable stereotypes, which can lead to the rejection, marginalization
+from the rest of us.
+These inaccurate images perpetuate unfavourable stereotypes, which can lead to the rejection and neglect

 Commonly held misconceptions of people with mental illness include the following: